How to Put an Evacuation Plan Together

 Have City Maps On Hand

 Purchase some maps of your city and surrounding areas.
-This map can be used to show family members where to meet if a disaster happens without notice.
+This map can show family members where to meet if a disaster happens without notice.
 Remember, we may not all be home together when an unforeseen emergency strikes.
-One family member may be driving a carpool, another at work or another at the grocery store.
+One family member may drive a carpool, another at work, or another at the grocery store.

-Talk openly with each family member where to meet.
-Talk about Plan A, Plan B, and make a Plan C. Hopefully, all family members will be united quickly.
-It’s critical you discuss and plan your own evacuation plan.
+Talk openly with each family member about a meeting place that is as central as possible to the most likely place members will be.
+Talk about Plan A and B, and make a Plan C. Hopefully, all family members will be united quickly.
+It’s critical you discuss, plan, and practice your evacuation plan, including evacuation routes from each location.

 You truly never know when a map will come in handy.
-However, relying on your GPS won’t work in an emergency.
+However, relying on your GPS won’t work in all emergency situations.

 Put Together EDC Bags

 Knowing the different kits and bags to put together is essential.
-The more you know about an EDC bag, the more likely you are to put one together.
+The more you know about an EDC bag, the more likely you are to assemble one.

 Don’t Forget the Gas Tanks

-Please keep your cars at least 3/4 full.
-I used to suggest 1/2 full, but I’m seeing more and more evacuations in the country so we need to be ready all the time.
-Mark and I will not be in line to purchase gas, I can guarantee you that for sure.
-I only have one car so that should be feasible.
+Please keep your cars at least 3/4 full or top them off more often.
+I’m seeing more and more evacuations in the country, so we must always be ready.
+Mark and I will not be in line to purchase gas, and I can guarantee that.
+I only have one car, so that should be feasible.
 Just don’t forget the gas tanks!

 Emergency Binder

-Be prepared to grab and go with your emergency binder at a moments notice.
-You can relax, knowing you have all the critical documents you need with you when you must evacuate.
+Be prepared to grab and go with your emergency binder at a moment’s notice.
+You can relax, knowing you have all the documents you need when evacuating.
+This can include passports, birth certificates, medical records, bank information, deeds, trusts, and more.

 Please have small bills in your possession.
-If we lose power the ATM’s may not work.
-The banks will be closed if they lose power.
-This binder content will load and show up on the bottom left side of your computer:
+If we lose power, the ATM’s may not work.
+The banks will be closed if they have a power outage.
+I suggest cardstock for those pages you want to print.

 Food Storage Moms FREE Printable Emergency Binder Download